 Deregulated electricity markets require networks to operate closer to their technical security limits, further aggravating their interconnected operation and causing an increased requirement for ancillary services to maintain network security and stability.

 This white paper demonstrates the key technical and economic benefits of the Faraday Exchanger (FE), a Faraday Grid (FG) technology through results obtained from detailed simulations on numerous electrical networks from various countries.

-Based on the FE, our network simulation team developed the steady state mathematical model of the FE and carried out wide area network tests with and without the FE under various operating conditions and control settings.
+Based on the FE device, our network simulation team developed the steady state mathematical model of the FE and carried out wide area network tests with and without the FG under various operating conditions and control settings.

 Results from these tests showed that with FG technology integrated into the grid: